 screen in place.)
 Thirty-plus years ago it kept out rain but not now.
 Gaskets are on the list again

 and closer to the top too.

-When it wasn't raining like this
+When it was not raining

 the priority level for buying gaskets decreased.
 It has increased now.